stepanataccolade/docsv2/sources/ht_irc_notifications.md

 ```

 ## 3. Current capabilities
-- By default, We will always send build notifications to the mentioned
+- By default, the Build notifications will always be sent to the mentioned
   channels in yml. **on_success** and **on_failure** are not yet
   configurable.
-- IRC notifications are turned off by default for pull request builds.
+- IRC notifications are turned off by default for pull request Builds.
   However, you can change the default settings by adding
   **pull_requests: true** tag in your yml as shown below.